Our next new volunteer information session will be

 Two areas we always need assistance with are kennel support and transportation!

 The minimum age requirement for internships is 15.
-We do not accept interns under 15 years of age for internships.

-Internship duties consist primarily of cleaning dog, cat, and rabbit/small animal kennels, which is great hands on training for becoming a kennel attendant or vet assistant.
+Internship duties consist primarily of cleaning dog, cat, and rabbit/small animal kennels, which is great hands-on training for becoming a kennel attendant or vet assistant.
 Based on availability and interest, it may also be possible to learn front office duties and customer service skills such as assisting with front office paperwork, taking messages, and greeting customers.